radiosilence/nano-web/README.md

 # nano-web

-Hyper-minimal single binary compressing webserver for serving static content based on fasthttp.
+Hyper-minimal low-latency webserver for serving SPAs and static content based on fasthttp.

-- Precaches, templates, compresses all resources into memory at startup for extreme low-latency.
+- Precaches, templates, compresses all resources into memory at startup for extreme low-latency
-- Designed to work as a docker base image or as a nanovm unikernel.
+- Brotli and gzip compression
-- Includes runtime templating of environment variables (configurable prefix).
+- Designed to work as a docker base image or as a nanovm unikernel
-- Serves from `/public`
+- Includes runtime templating of environment variables (configurable prefix)

 # Config as ENV